kyleschmolze/my-little-shortener/README.md

 # My Little Shortener

-A tiny personal URL shortener running on a Cloudflare Worker + KV.
+A tiny personal URL shortener that runs for free on a Cloudflare Worker + KV.

 ## Why